ALRW/dayAsADev/tasks/task2.md

 Switching
 ---------

 For the rest of this course whenever you see the :twisted_rightwards_arrows: you should add, commit and push your code so that your pair partner can pull down your changes and work away on their own laptop.

-Consider bookmarking this page for quick reference.
+:blue_book: Consider bookmarking this page for quick reference.

 Otherwise if everything is good lets get building!